LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 ## <a id="overview"></a>Overview

-With the rise of Data Scientists, Financial coders, Casual Developers or Traders (aka Citizen Developers), and the rapid growth of [Jupyter](https://jupyter.org/) application, [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its next-generation, [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/getting_started/overview.html) is a de-facto tool of those Citizen Developers.
-Thanks to [IPython kernel](https://ipython.org/), Notebook provides a powerful interactive shell, interactive data visualization, embedded documentation, and support various programming languages such as Python (native supported), [R](https://developers.refinitiv.com/en/article-catalog/article/setup-jupyter-notebook-r), [Julia](https://datatofish.com/add-julia-to-jupyter/) and much more.
+With the rise of Data Scientists, Financial coders, Casual Developers, or Traders (aka Citizen Developers), and the rapid growth of [Jupyter](https://jupyter.org/) application, [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its next-generation, [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/getting_started/overview.html) is a de-facto tool of those Citizen Developers.
+Thanks to the [IPython kernel](https://ipython.org/), Notebook provides a powerful interactive shell, interactive data visualization, embedded documentation, and supports various programming languages such as Python (native supported), [R](https://developers.refinitiv.com/en/article-catalog/article/setup-jupyter-notebook-r), [Julia](https://datatofish.com/add-julia-to-jupyter/), and much more.

 The Notebook application is easier to use when comparing to other traditional IDEs (Integrated development environment) or Editors.
 Citizen Developers do not need much programming language or technology experience to use the Notebook application.
 However, The Jupyter Notebook also provides Coding and [*Magic*](https://ipython.readthedocs.io/en/stable/interactive/magics.html) features which make Notebook a friendly development environment for both Citizen and Professional Developers.

 This article demonstrates how to enable Python/Jupyter application coding autocompletion feature.
-The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example library.
+The demo application uses content from the [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example library.

 ## <a id="rdp_introduction"></a>Introduction to Refinitiv Data Platform (RDP) Libraries